yu-ming-chen/tp/docs/DeveloperGuide.md

 ![DeleteBudgetCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/DeleteBudgetCommand.png)

-Figure 4.3.2.1.2: Sequence diagram  for delete budget command in main page view.
+Figure 4.3.2.1.2: Sequence diagram of the `DeleteBudgetCommand`.

->Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+> Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 1. The `LogicManager` uses the `MainPageParser` to parse the given user input.